 Conduct Regular Risk Assessments

 Risk assessments should take place on a regular basis to ensure that there are no hazards in the workplace.
 Depending on the type of workplace your employees spend their time in, risk assessments could be carried out on a daily, weekly, or monthly basis.
+For example, according to the COSHH regulations, LEV equipment should be thoroughly examined at least once every 14 months.
 The higher the potential risk, the more often risk assessments should be completed.

 Risk assessments could look for: